unifai-network/unifai-sdk-py/README.md

 # unifai-sdk-py

-unifai-sdk-py is the Python SDK for Unifai, an AI native platform for dynamic tools and agent to agent communication.
+unifai-sdk-py is the Python SDK for UnifAI, an AI native platform for dynamic tools and agent to agent communication.

 ## Installation